EgorEgorAk/egoregorak/README.md

 - I am improving my Python skills to finally get my first offer to work
 - Trying to learn the language of programming C in the university
 - I’m looking to collaborate on open-source projects or any interesting ideas you might have!
+- I want to learn a new frontend developer stack

 ---